SamuelIVX/Learn-Python/README.md

 # Learn-Python
 Want to learn the basic fundamentals of Python?
-I have provided most of the most useful and important mechanics you can do in Python.
+I have provided most of the useful and important mechanics you can do in Python, beginner-friendly!

 Hello!
 I watched a 4-hour Python Beginner Guide and took some notes while using Replit as I followed through the video.
 So I decided why not create a repository to shows the notes that I have taken to help YOU as well.
 All of my notes were originally in 1 FILE (aMain(0).py)